Parents are called to disciple their children. Parents are also called to discipline their children.

 - discipline – to train by instruction; to bring to order by control; to punish in order to correct

-Most people hear the word “discipline” and think negative connotations.
+Most people hear the word “discipline” and think of negative connotations.
 You must understand that discipline is different from punishment.

 - Punishment is consequences given when a line has been crossed.